-A DANGER A Indicates an imminently hazardous situation that, if not avoided, will result in death or serious injury.
+Indicates an imminently hazardous situation that, if not avoided, will result in death or serious injury.

-WARNING Indicates a potentially hazardous situation that, if not avoided, could result in death or serious injury.
+Indicates a potentially hazardous situation that, if not avoided, could result in death or serious injury.

-CAUTION Indicates a potentially hazardous situation that, if not avoided, could result in minor or moderate injury or property damage.
+that, if not avoided, could result in minor or moderate injury or property damage.
 It may also be used to alert against unsafe practices.